 When a card gets refreshed, it often gets a deal of attention.
 In this case, the buzz in the Green Card is warranted.
 American Express took a card that had been overlooked for over a decade and turned it into a significant player in the marketplace overnight.
 The new bonus categories for travel and restaurant spending rival that of the Chase Sapphire Reserve.
-That card still has benefits the Green Card lacks like travel protections and primary car rental coverage but also comes with a $450 annual fee.
+That card still has benefits the Green Card lacks like primary car rental coverage and a $450 annual fee.

 I’m not saying that this card will replace that one in my wallet.
 However, it does shake up the marketplace when an entry-level card earns as many points as a premium card for the same purchases.
-I’d even say that I find Membership Rewards to be more valuable for the average traveler than the popular Ultimate Rewards point.
+I’d even say that I find Membership Rewards more valuable for the average traveler than the popular Ultimate Rewards.

 For us, most of our hotel, toll, ride-share and restaurant spending is going to shift to this card immediately.
 I’ll still keep the airfare and car rental charges on the Sapphire Reserve because of the better insurance coverage that the card provides.

-And for those of you not fortunate (or unfortunate) enough to have kept this card in your sock drawer, remember that we have our referral link with the extra $150 bonus for spending at an Away store or online purchase.
+And for those of you not fortunate (or unfortunate) enough to have kept this card in your sock drawer, remember that we have our referral link with the extra $150 bonus for spending at home furnishing stores.

 (Note from Sharon: And I get to keep my green card without grief anymore!)